kaizhu256/node-utility2/README.md

 - add server stress test using electron
 - none

-#### change since 753a3c06
+#### change since 6ac8a3af
-- npm publish 2016.3.4
+- npm publish 2016.3.5
-- prevent _http.request from running utility2.serverLocalRequestHandler more than once
+- fix utility2.FormData.prototype.append from crashing when it tries to set value.name to a browser file-object
+- improve performance of utility2.tryCatchOnError
+- function utility2.jslintAndPrint - add css support for flexbox
+- add function utility2.assertJsonEqual and utility2.assertJsonNotEqual
-- fix missing lib.cryptojs.js in /assets.utility2.rollup.js
+- use handlebars-like syntax each/if/unless in utility2.templateRender
 - none

 #### this package requires